apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 kubectl get pods -n apisix
 ```

-When all the Apisix pods will be in **Running** state the installation is completed
+When all the APISIX pods will be in **Running** state the installation is completed

 ##  Accessing apisix dashboard
 > Work on **hdev**